Exploring the Characteristics and Applications of Type 3 Pressure Vessels

 What are the disadvantages of Type 3 pressure vessels?

-• Susceptibility to damage from impacts or abrasion, which can compromise their integrity.
+• Impact Sensitivity: They are more susceptible to damage from impacts or abrasion, which can compromise their structural integrity.

 What are some common applications of Type 3 pressure vessels?

-• Compressed Gas Storage: Used for storing hydrogen, natural gas, and other gases.
+• Compressed Gas Storage: These vessels are frequently used for storing hydrogen, natural gas (CNG), and other high-pressure gases.

-• Aerospace: Ideal for reducing weight in aircraft, rockets, and spacecraft.
+• Aerospace: Their lightweight construction makes them essential for reducing weight in aircraft, rockets, and spacecraft, thereby enhancing efficiency.

 How are Type 3 pressure vessels manufactured?